Amazon wildfires: Leaders pressure Brazil to quell 'international crisis' | DW | 22.08.2019

 Brazil has lashed out at international critics who are blaming President Jair Bolsonaro for not doing enough to curb massive Amazon fires.
 Bolsonaro accused media organizations of trying to undermine his government.

-In a series of statements, Brazilian President Jair Bolsonaro on Thursday responded to increasing international criticism of his handling of the rapidly spreading Amazonian wildfires.
+In a series of statements, Brazilian President Jair Bolsonaro on Thursday responded to mounting international criticism of his handling of the rapidly spreading Amazonian wildfires.

 Bolsonaro initially stated that there was a "very strong" indication that some non-governmental groups could be behind the massive Amazon fires since his government drew back their funding, and accused international actors of trying to "interfere with our sovereignty."
 Later, however, in a Facebook live broadcast, he said that farmers could be involved in lighting the fires.